CHAPTER Rev 300 BUSINESS PROFITS TAX

 Rev 301.06 “Combined apportionment factors,” as used in RSA 77-A:3, III, means the summation of the separately calculated sales, payroll and property apportionment factors of each business organization within a combined group.

-Rev 301.07 “Combined group” means a business organization whose unitary business is conducted within and without New Hampshire through the use of more than one legal entity.
+Rev 301.07 “Combined group” means business organizations whose unitary business is conducted within and without New Hampshire through the use of more than one legal entity.

 Rev 301.08 “Combined reporting” means the use of a single tax return or document to report the taxable business profits of a combined group of business organizations subject to the business profits tax.